B0und/Osu-Match-Results-Parser/README.md

-# Doesnt work anymore.
-Run main.py yourself. will show userids instead of usernames
+# EXE version doesnt work anymore.
+Run the .bat file to generate the .py file for interface and then  run main.py. will show userids instead of usernames